tavaresgerson/mysql-docs/v8/en/01 General Information/15-ansi-diff-foreign-keys.md

 * No storage engine, including `InnoDB`, recognizes or enforces the `MATCH` clause used in referential-integrity constraint definitions.
 Use of an explicit `MATCH` clause does not have the specified effect, and it causes `ON DELETE` and `ON UPDATE` clauses to be ignored.
 Specifying the `MATCH` should be avoided.

   The `MATCH` clause in the SQL standard controls how `NULL` values in a composite (multiple-column) foreign key are handled when comparing to a primary key in the referenced table.
 MySQL essentially implements the semantics defined by `MATCH SIMPLE`, which permits a foreign key to be all or partially `NULL`.
 In that case, a (child table) row containing such a foreign key can be inserted even though it does not match any row in the referenced (parent) table.
 (It is possible to implement other semantics using triggers.)
-* A `FOREIGN KEY` constraint that references a non-`UNIQUE` key is not standard SQL but rather an `InnoDB` extension that is now deprecated, and must be enabled by setting `restrict_fk_on_non_standard_key`.
+* A `FOREIGN KEY` constraint that references a non-unique key is not standard SQL but rather an `InnoDB` extension that is now deprecated, and must be enabled by setting `restrict_fk_on_non_standard_key`.
 You should expect support for use of nonstandard keys to be removed in a future version of MySQL, and migrate away from them now.

   The  `NDB` storage engine requires an explicit unique key (or primary key) on any column referenced as a foreign key, as per the SQL standard.
 * For storage engines that do not support foreign keys (such as `MyISAM`), MySQL Server parses and ignores foreign key specifications.
 * MySQL parses but ignores “inline `REFERENCES` specifications” (as defined in the SQL standard) where the references are defined as part of the column specification.
 MySQL accepts `REFERENCES` clauses only when specified as part of a separate `FOREIGN KEY` specification.

   Defining a column to use a `REFERENCES tbl_name(col_name)` clause has no actual effect and *serves only as a memo or comment to you that the column which you are currently defining is intended to refer to a column in another table*.
 It is important to realize when using this syntax that: